bwp91/homebridge-govee/README.md

 </span>

+### Plugin Information
+* This plugin allows you to view and control your Govee devices within HomeKit.
+The plugin:
+  * requires an [API key](https://github.com/bwp91/homebridge-govee/wiki/Configuration#obtaining-your-api-key) linked to your Govee account to function
+  * uses the official Govee API so please [check](https://github.com/bwp91/homebridge-govee/wiki/Supported-Devices) that your Govee model is supported

 ### Prerequisites
 * To use this plugin, you will need to already have [Homebridge](https://homebridge.io) or [HOOBS](https://hoobs.org) installed.
 Please refer to the links for more information and installation instructions.

-### Plugin Information
-* This plugin uses the official Govee HTTP API to enable you to control supported Govee devices through Homebridge.
-* This plugin is limited to the current functionality of the API.
-I will continue to implement new features to the plugin as the API is updated.
-* This plugin uses an API key linked to your Govee account which can be obtained as per [these instructions](https://github.com/bwp91/homebridge-govee/wiki/Configuration#obtaining-your-api-key).
-* Please check that your Govee model is supported before installing this plugin.

 ### Setup
 * [Installation (Homebridge)](https://github.com/bwp91/homebridge-govee/wiki/Installation-(Homebridge))